5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 - Save the config and reboot
 - Check if sound is working (Internal, Inputs, Outputs, Headphones)
 - If it's working: congrats!

+**NOTE**: For testing verbs and WakeConfigData you can use `alc-verb` (it's in the Build folder) and Terminal to inject those into the Codec during runtime.
+This way, you don't have to edit the PinConfig, the .xml files and recompile the kext everytime you want to test something.
+But I have yet to figure out how to use it.
+Requires boot-arg `alcverbs=1`  (or `alc-verbs` device property) to be present in the `config.plist`.

 ### <a name='troubleshooting'></a>Troubleshooting
 If it's not working, do the following: